 The best of Dick Raymond's vegetable gardening wisdom is illustrated with full-color photos and at-a-glance charts that make his methods accessible to any gardener.

 Who cares what the neighbors think?
-Kiss My Aster is a hilarious, irreverent, interactive guide to designing an outdoor space that is exactly what you want.
-Combining entertaining illustrations with laugh-out-loud text, Amanda Thomsen lays out the many options for home landscaping and invites you to make the choices.
-Whether you want privacy hedges, elegant flower beds, a patio for partying, a food garden, a kids’ play space, a pond full of ducks, or all of the above, you’ll end up with a yard you’ll adore.
-Forget about doing it the “right” way: Do it your way!
+Kiss My Aster is a hilarious, irreverent, interactive guide to designing an outdoor space that captures your unique personality.
+Amanda Thomsen fills this quirky book with innovative ideas, encouraging you to forget the accepted “rules” and make your own landscaping choices.
+Whether you want privacy hedges, elegant flower beds, a patio for partying, a pond full of ducks, or all of the above, you’ll end up with a yard you’ll adore.

 Discover the joy of homegrown apples, berries, plums, cherries, and dozens of other fruits with this definitive guide to creating a more delicious backyard!
 Lee Reich shows you exactly how to grow temperate-zone fruit at home, from site analysis and climate assessment through plant selection, pest control, pruning, and harvesting.
 A plant-by-plant encyclopedia recommends 39 eye- and palate-pleasing species that are especially well-suited to home landscapes.
 Bring year-round beauty to your yard and luscious, organic fruit to your table with Landscaping with Fruit.

 “Lee Reich is exactly the sort of guide to gardening I wish I’d had when I started out.”

 “For years I have turned to Lee Reich’s books for pruning guidance and relied on his expertise on how to grow unusual and native fruits.
 I’m excited that now in Landscaping with Fruit, he gives all of us the wherewithal and inspiration to include these sustainable edibles in our landscapes.”